 Dual Education System Italy (DESI) Project

 Based on the dual model already used in Germany, Ducati and Lamborghini aim to merge schooling with practical on-the-job training schemes within the company.
-In cooperation with the Fioravanti Belluzzi and Aldini Valeriani colleges in Bologna, 48 youngsters in the first edition and 26 in the second followed a dual education path in three different sectors as a way of getting ready for the labor market.
+In cooperation with the Fioravanti Belluzzi and Aldini Valeriani colleges in Bologna, 48 youngsters in the first edition and 26 in the second followed a dual education path in three different sectors as a way of getting ready for the labour market.